 - Malagasy society and cultural values

-- Environmental Research Methods and Ethics seminar in preparation for the Independent Study Project
+- Environmental Research Methods and Ethics seminar in preparation for the Independent Study Project or internship

 - Intensive language instruction in French